ayrat555/ayrat555.github.io/_posts/2017-11-26-simple-telegram-bot.md

 end
 ```

 Its implementation is straightforward.
-In init callback it schedules update polling.
-And in handle_info callback it polls updates and schedules the next update polling.
+In `init` callback it schedules update polling.
+And in `handle_info` callback it polls updates and schedules the next update polling.

 ### Replying processes

 I also divided replying process into two modules:
-- QuotesBot.Bot.Server - module with GenServer callbacks
+- `QuotesBot.Bot.Server` - module with GenServer callbacks
-- QuotesBot.Bot.Logic - module with replying logic
+- `QuotesBot.Bot.Logic` - module with replying logic

-QuotesBot.Bot.Server:
+`QuotesBot.Bot.Server`:

 ```elixir
 defmodule QuotesBot.Bot.Server do